aaron-grau/curic/react/projects/pokedex/README.md

 [on-enter]: https://github.com/reactjs/react-router/blob/master/docs/API.md#onenternextstate-replace-callback

-## Phase 5: Toy Detail
+## Phase 5: Item Detail

-Implement the ability to click on a Toy and be taken to a path such as `/pokemon/1/toys/1` where a `ToyDetail` component displays information about a Toy below the `PokemonDetail` component.
+Implement the ability to click on an item and be taken to a path such as `/pokemon/1/items/1` where an `ItemDetail` component displays information about an Item below the `PokemonDetail` component.
 This should be completed without any additional changes to the application state.

 You will need to:
-1. Create a `ToyDetailContainer` that provides the toy's information as props
+1. Create an `ItemDetailContainer` that provides the item's information as props
-2. Create a `ToyDetail` component that displays its props
+2. Create an `ItemDetail` component that displays its props
-3. Create a nested route that renders the `ToyDetailContainer` when the path matches `/pokemon/:pokemonId/toys/:toyId`
+3. Create a nested route that renders the `ItemDetailContainer` when the path matches `/pokemon/:pokemonId/items/:itemId`

-When providing the toy to the `ToyDetail` component from the `ToyDetailContainer`, remember that `mapStateToProps` accepts a second parameter `ownProps`.
-Use this to key into the correct toy.
+When providing the item to the `ItemDetail` component from the `ItemDetailContainer`, remember that `mapStateToProps` accepts a second parameter `ownProps`.
+Use this to find into the correct item.

 **Hint:** A component rendered by a route receives `params` as a prop, which includes information about the route.

-**Test your code** by clicking on a Pokemon's toy and making sure that a `ToyDetail` component is rendered with the correct information.
+**Test your code** by clicking on a Pokemon's item and making sure that a `ItemDetail` component is rendered with the correct information.

 ## Phase 6: Creating Pokemon

 Our next feature will be to allow the creation of new Pokemon.
 To allow users to create Pokemon, you will need to:

+0. Define a `#create` controller action for the `PokemonController`
-1. Create an API function that sends a single Pokemon's information as part of a `POST` request to the backend
+0. Create an API function that sends a single Pokemon's information as part of a `POST` request to the backend
-2. Create actions for both creating and receiving a new Pokemon
+0. Create actions for both creating and receiving a new Pokemon
-3. Update the reducer to respond to receiving a new Pokemon (**Hint:** This should merge multiple pieces of state)
+0. Update the reducer to respond to receiving a new Pokemon (**Hint:** This should merge multiple pieces of state)
-4. Update the middleware to respond to a `CREATE_POKEMON` action
+0. Update the middleware to respond to a `CREATE_POKEMON` action
-5. Create a `PokemonFormContainer` that only connects `mapDispatchToProps`
+0. Create a `PokemonFormContainer` that only connects `mapDispatchToProps`
+  0. Pass a function prop called `createPokemon` that dispatches your `CREATE_POKEMON` action
-6. Create a `PokemonForm` controlled component
+0. Create a `PokemonForm` controlled component

 A controlled component is one which overrides the default functionality of the browser, allowing your code to entirely control your application.
 This is most